Baltimore’s offense and Denver’s defense have led those teams back from their 0-2 starts - WTOP News

 “Their guys are really active, they play hard.
 That’s one thing you see on film,” Ravens offensive coordinator Todd Monken said.
 “They’ve done a great job of building the core personalities of the players they’ve got playing on the field — I think that’s impressive, how hard they play and schematically how they challenge you with their pressure package.”

-Jackson has been sharp against the blitz this season, but his status isn’t entirely clear after he missed practice Wednesday and Thursday.
-He was listed on the injury report with back and knee issues, although there wasn’t any sign of a major problem during last weekend’s game at Cleveland.
+Jackson has been sharp against the blitz this season, and he returned to practice Friday after missing Wednesday and Thursday with back and knee issues.
+There wasn’t any sign of a major physical problem for Jackson during last weekend’s game at Cleveland.

 The Browns won that one 29-24 to snap Baltimore’s five-game winning streak.
 The Ravens trail Pittsburgh in the AFC North by one game.
 Denver is second in the AFC West behind unbeaten Kansas City.